Carpatho-Rusyn Society: Establishment

 The impetus for development of C-RS emanated from the Second World Congress of Rusyns held in Krynica, Poland in 1993.
 The new society built upon the inclusive approaches of other American Carpatho-Rusyn organizations, particularly the Carpatho-Rusyn Research Center founded in 1978 by Paul Robert Magocsi and the Rusin Association founded by Larry Goga in 1983.

-Formed by largely third and fourth-generation Carpatho-Rusyn Americans, C-RS was dedicated to helping others discover their Carpatho-Rusyn heritage at a time when the designation ‘Carpatho-Rusyn’ was not widely known.
-Honoring a resilient, stateless people whose homeland changed hands repeatedly over the past centuries, C-RS sought to tell the remarkable story of ‘a people from nowhere’ – a proverbial phrase coined by the famous American artist of Carpatho-Rusyn ancestry, Andy Warhol.
+Formed by largely third and fourth-generation Carpatho-Rusyn Americans, C-RS was dedicated to helping others discover their Carpatho-Rusyn heritage at a time when the designation 'Carpatho-Rusyn' was not widely known.
+Honoring a resilient, stateless people whose homeland changed hands repeatedly over the past centuries, C-RS sought to tell the remarkable story of 'a people from nowhere' – a proverbial phrase coined by the famous American artist of Carpatho-Rusyn ancestry, Andy Warhol.

-The society’s logo prominently features the Carpatho-Rusyn national emblem as its symbol, a red bear facing blue and gold stripes.
-This shield was first adopted as the official emblem of the Czechoslovak province of Subcarpathian Rus’ on March 30, 1920.
-It fell into disuse after Nazi Germany’s dismembering of Czechoslovakia in 1938 but was adopted later as the official symbol of the Transcarpathian oblast of Ukraine on December 18, 1990.
-The emblem’s left field is divided into 7 horizontal blue and gold alternating stripes representing the seven largest rivers of the land: the Tysa, Teresva, Tereblya, Rika, Borzhava, Latorica and Uzh.
-The silver background represents the rich salt mines of the area and the red bear is depicted as the king of the snowy Carpathian Mountains.
+The society's logo prominently features the Carpatho-Rusyn national emblem as its symbol, a red bear facing blue and gold stripes.
+This shield was first adopted as the official emblem of the Czechoslovak province of Subcarpathian Rus' on March 30, 1920.
+It fell into disuse after Nazi Germany's dismembering of Czechoslovakia in 1938 but was adopted later as the official symbol of the Transcarpathian oblast of Ukraine on December 18, 1990.
+The emblem's left field is divided into 7 horizontal blue and gold alternating stripes representing the seven largest rivers of the land: the Tysa, Teresva, Tereblya, Rika, Borzhava, Latorica and Uzh.
+Opposite the stripes stands a red bear, placed there erroneously, based on the belief of heraldic commission member Gustav Friedrich that it had been on the Uzhhorod coat of arms, while behind the shield is silver.
+These colours on the coat of arms were selected by the heraldic commission of the Ministry of the Interior of Czechoslovakia as a compromise between Ukrainophiles and Russophiles.